MaxAi1/Dumpling-AI-Promo-/README.md

 ## **Final Thoughts: Act Fast Before the Deal Expires!**

 Dumpling AI’s **75% off sitewide promo** is one of the best deals of 2025, offering unprecedented access to advanced AI tools.
-By using the code **DMPL75**, users can **cut costs significantly while boosting efficiency**.
+By using the code ** ABDUL**, users can **cut costs significantly while boosting efficiency**.
 Don’t miss out—**visit Dumpling AI’s website today and claim your discount before it’s gone!**